 Claims made regarding asbestos reveal that a long time can pass between contact with asbestos and the onset of symptoms.

-Dirty and extremely sooty workplace surroundings can cause the onset of occupational asthma.
+Dirty and sooty workplace surroundings can cause the onset of occupational asthma.
 There are a lot of working environments which cause asthma including the farming, baking, cleaning and gardening industries as well as oil refineries, textile workplaces and chemical trades.

 The terms occupational deafness and noise-induced hearing loss can also be used in conjunction with any type of effect a workplace has had on your hearing ability.